-This whole situation about the COVID-19 in Thailand and all over the world have been out of control.
+This whole situation about the COVID-19 in Thailand and all over the world has been out of control.

 A few weeks ago I was writing in this same post about how the outbreak could be an opportunity for travelers.

-At that time, there was only a few cases of coronavirus in Thailand, and the main tourists attractions were deserted by (mostly Chinese) tourists and hotels and tours were offering incredible deals.
+At that time, there were only a few cases of coronavirus in Thailand, and the main touristic attractions were deserted by tourists (mostly Chinese) and hotels and tours were offering incredible deals.